PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ```

 This is default file that becomes the edition package in the flake output.
 We
-call our library to assemnbe neovim and pass the name.
+call our library to assemble Neovim and pass the name.

 {{ nerdy(text="